adamovittorio/lazy-graphql/services/videogames/README.md

 - _Vscode_ development:

-  `Graphql Gateway` in the debug tasks.
+  `Graphql Videogame Service` in the debug tasks.